John James Audubon Things To Do

 A museum store features unique gifts to explore the mysteries and wonders of nature.
 Closed on Monday and Tuesday January 1-March 15, 2018.

 Fore!
 On the nine-hole golf course you can enjoy beautiful scenery as well as a challenging game.
 A pro shop with rental clubs, riding carts, and pull carts, caters to the golfer’s every need.
 Open year round, weather permitting.

 Whether you're out for a leisurely stroll or really want to work up a sweat, you're sure to find the 6.5 miles of trails at Audubon State Park to your liking.
 Trails wind through the nature preserve with variations in difficulty and length, including 2.7 miles of back-country hiking.

 The Eagle Glen Pet Trail is a one-mile trail where dogs on leashes are allowed with their owners.

 The museum interprets Audubon’s life through his art and personal memorabilia, framed within a timeline of world events.
-Enjoy year-round, interpretive programs under the direction of a full-time naturalist and museum educator.
+Enjoy year-round exhibits and displays.
+Tours and presentations can be arranged through our Museum Curator.

 Challenge Course may be reserved for groups.

 Four picnic shelters (one with restrooms), offer tables, grills and a playground for the perfect family outing.
 Shelters may be reserved up to one year in advance by calling 270-826-2247.